Madison Street (Chicago)

 Madison Street is a major east–west street in Chicago, Illinois.
-Prior to human intervention, the Chicago River emptied into Lake Michigan at the present day intersection of Madison Street and Michigan Avenue.
+Prior to human intervention, in the early 19th century the Chicago River after forming a large bend emptied into Lake Michigan at the present day intersection of Madison Street and Michigan Avenue.
+The street in the central was laid out in the first plat of Chicago.

+Notable buildings located along Madison Street include the Carson, Pirie, Scott and Company Building, Chase Tower, Three First National Plaza, the Chicago Civic Opera House, Citigroup Center and the United Center.
+The West Side's United Center is across Madison Street from the former site of the Chicago Stadium, "the Madhouse on Madison" (demolished in 1995).

+History

 Per a 1908 decision by Chicago's city council, Madison serves as the north–south dividing line for Chicago's street numbering system, while State Street serves as the east–west line.
 At one point, the intersection between the two streets was considered the "world's busiest corner."

-Notable buildings located along Madison Street include the Carson, Pirie, Scott and Company Building, Chase Tower, Three First National Plaza, the Chicago Civic Opera House, Citigroup Center and the United Center.
-The Chicago Stadium was situated across the street from the United Center until it was demolished in 1995.

 Transportation

+The 20 Madison bus route runs along Madison Street from Austin Boulevard to Michigan Avenue.
+In downtown, the route runs along the Loop Link, part of which runs along Madison Street.